sashaj/pizza-shop/README.md

 # pizza_shop
-Protototype for an online store using Vue stack.
+A protototype for an online store using Vue stack.

 This project uses: